-74. Osteopathic educational institutions (OEIs) must deliver a curriculum that ensures all graduates with Recognised Qualifications meet the outcomes in this guidance and the Osteopathic Practice Standards (available at: https://standards.osteopathy.org.uk/), and which meets the following standards for education and training.
+Osteopathic educational providers must deliver a curriculum that ensures all graduates with Recognised Qualifications meet the outcomes in this guidance and the Osteopathic Practice Standards, and which meets the following standards for education and training.

 1. Programme design, delivery and assessment